 Nicoletta Holt General language tution N/A +44 779 978 6983

 Tutoring is not just for the young.
 (Photo credit: wezlo via Visual Hunt)

-This is an excellent opportunity for pupils to deal with any problems they may have encountered in class, the classes are often fairly small and more relaxed than traditional lessons.
+This is an excellent opportunity for pupils to deal with any problems they may have encountered in the course of their classroom learning because, among other factors, the classes are often fairly small and more relaxed than traditional lessons.

 Such clubs are often run by teachers or teaching assistants (for homework clubs in primary schools) and are an excellent resource for parents and pupils alike!

 Knowledge is power.
 (Photo credit: VanessaO via Visual Hunt)

-In many large cities now there are volunteer tutoring organizations offering free tutoring to less priviliged pupils, often in challenging communities.
-These help target students who may not reach their full potential due to their social background.
-One such organization is Action Tutoring, a registered charity in Manchester, helping students from low-income families leave school with at least 5 A* – C grades.
+Although they are not yet active in Manchester, they keep busy helping students from low-income families leave school with at least 5 A* – C grades.
 Tutoring usually occurs on weekday afternoons for an hour but there are also some Saturday morning sessions.

-For every 6 hours paid, tutors are expected to give one hours free tuition.
+For every 6 hours of paid tuition, tutors are expected to give one hour of tuition-free.
 The prospective tutors near me are selected, trained and insured.
 The organisation handles the logistics of the lessons and any money raised is re-invested in tuition services at target schools.